beginning of content

 Giving blood after injecting drugs

-After injecting drugs that weren't prescribed for you, you will need to wait 5 years to donate blood.
+After injecting drugs that weren't prescribed for you by a medical professional, you will need to wait 5 years to donate blood.

 Giving blood after a sexual encounter

-You will need to wait 3 months before you can donate blood, if in the last 3 months, you have:
+You will need to wait 3 months before you can donate blood or platelets if you have:

 Find out more about these rules.